willvincent/laravel-unique/README.md

 ### Configuration Options

 You can customize the trait’s behavior either in the `config/unique_names.php` file or by overriding properties in your model:

 - **`uniqueField`**: The field to enforce uniqueness on (default: `'name'`).
 - **`constraintFields`**: Array of fields defining the uniqueness scope (default: `[]`).
 - **`uniqueSuffixFormat`**: Format for suffixes, with `{n}` as the number placeholder (default: `' ({n})'`).
 - **`uniqueValueGenerator`**: Optional custom generator (see below).
+- **`uniqueTableName`**: Optional alternate table to enforce uniqueness within (see below).

 Model properties take precedence over config file settings.